Do you have questions about our tours? Here are the tour questions travelers frequently ask:

-Please wear closed-toe comfortable walking shoes, hiking shoes, or light boots.
+For National Park Tours – In General – please wear closed-toe comfortable walking shoes, hiking shoes, or light boots.
+Waterproof boots are required for snowshoeing tours between November and April.
 A light wind/waterproof jacket is always good to have.
-We also recommend non-cotton outer layers (please avoid denim) on all outdoor tours.
+We also recommend non-cotton outer layers (please avoid denim) on all national park tours.
 Extra layers or a second pair of socks can be safely stored in our vehicles if you decide you do not need them.

-A hat and sunglasses are great.
-Beyond clothing, your cell phone or camera and any necessary medications are pretty much it!
+For all tours – A hat and sunglasses are great.
+Beyond clothing, your cell phone or camera and any necessary medications or personal items you need are pretty much it!
 We’re happy to take care of everything else!

-Complimentary pick-up and drop-off at your downtown accommodations (hotel, AirBNB, rental, etc.).
+Complimentary pick-up and drop-off at your downtown accommodations.

 A local, TripAdvisor ‘Hall of Fame’ naturalist guide.
 We guarantee you’ll love your trip leader!